-- A completed teacher certification program acceptable to the state of Washington, or an intention to complete the school counselor ESA certificate.
+- · A completed teacher certification program acceptable to the state of Washington, or an intention to complete the school counselor ESA certificate.
 NOTE: The ESA school counseling certificate does not require teacher certification in the state of Washington. - At least a 3.0 GPA for undergraduate work. - Graduate Record Exam (GRE) combined score of 291 on the verbal plus quantitative sections or Miller Analogies Test (MAT) score of at least 386.
 Test scores may not be older than five years.

-Applicants not meeting the unconditional admission requirements but who otherwise demonstrate the potential to benefit from graduate education may be admitted conditionally.
+Applicants not meeting the minimum grade or test score requirements for unconditional admission but who otherwise demonstrate the potential to benefit from graduate education may be admitted conditionally.